rodolfodpk/myeslib/README.md

 cd inventory-cmd-producer
 java -jar target/inventory-cmd-producer-0.0.1-SNAPSHOT.jar 100 60000 30000
 ```
-The parameters are: datasetSize (how many aggregateRoot instances), delayBetweenDatasets (in milliseconds) and initialDelay.
+The parameters are:
+* datasetSize (how many aggregateRoot instances)
+* delayBetweenDatasets (in milliseconds)
+* initialDelay

 There are 3 datasets.
-Each dataset will send just one type of command: CreateCommand, IncreaseCommand or DecreaseCommand.
+Each dataset will send just one type of command:
+* CreateCommand
+* IncreaseCommand
+* DecreaseCommand

 So the idea is to send comands in this order correct order (create, increase and decrease), while having a delay between each dataset in order to avoid ConcurrentModificationExceptions.
 Notes
 =====
 * Your IDE must support [Project Lombok](http://projectlombok.org/)